 Carve Your Pumpkins

-I mean, obviously.
 You picked your pumpkin so this is definitely what’s happening next!
-For a much easier idea that I’ve found to be fantastic for little kids, you could do pumpkin decorating instead of letting them loose with a knife.
+Younger children may enjoy decorating with paint, glitter, and stickers as a knife free alternative.
 Put out some paints and glitter and just let them go nuts and get their art attack on.
-I’m not gonna lie, it is a messy activity, but my kids both really love doing this.
+It will be a messy activity, but it means young kids can still join in the pumpkin fun.

 Pumpkins ready for Halloween